lemons-studios/audio-replacer/README.md

 - [NodeJS](https://nodejs.org) (Latest)
 - A node-based package manager of your choice (npm comes bundled with nodejs)
 - Rust + cargo (Either use a package manager or install with [rustup](https://rustup.rs/))
+  - This will also require a C++ Compiler.
+I'd suggest using llvm if on linux or msvc if on windows (Install Visual Studio and the desktop development with C++ workload)
+- The [LLVM compiler](https://github.com/llvm/llvm-project/releases).
+Visual studio LLVM does **NOT** work, and MSVC doesn't either.
+If on Linux, install with your package manager instead
+- [CMake](https://cmake.org/download/).
+If on Linux, install with your package manager instead.
+Unsure if the Visual Studio version works

+All tools required to compile this application will require about 15Gb of storage space, possibly more

 Once you have everything installed, clone and build the repo: